|

 No, there will be no lighting on site.

 The maximum height of the batteries would be 3m.
-However, these would be screened by existing hedgerows and new woodland and hedgerow planting.
+However, these would be screened by existing hedgerows and the proposed new shrub and tree planting.

 The project would cost approximately £100 million to build.
 If the project receives planning consent, Clearstone Energy would seek financing from a bank or investment fund to cover construction costs.
 Current estimates for the returns from a project like this are 7%.